-8 Are there any restrictions or prohibitions against drug and alcohol testing of applicants?
+Are there any restrictions or prohibitions against drug and alcohol testing of applicants?

-Employers may request an applicant to undertake drug and alcohol testing, and may refuse to hire an applicant who does not submit to drug and alcohol testing, provided that the employers comply with their obligations under the Disability Discrimination Ordinance and the Personal Data (Privacy) Ordinance.
+Employers may request applicants to undertake drug and alcohol testing and may decline to hire those who refuse this testing, provided that the employers comply with their obligations under the Disability Discrimination Ordinance and the Personal Data (Privacy) Ordinance.